Skip to content

 GET /api/v1/al/auln-xxxxx/simplified?message=Hello

-Response as follows (some content omitted):
+Response as follows (content partially omitted):

 Text Only